Darxo/Hardened/README.md

 ### AI

 - NPCs now know how to use Bandages
-- NPC ranged troops attribute a target 80% less score from adjacent potential scatter targets
+- NPC ranged troops now ignore the score from potential scatter targets when picking a ranged target
 - NPC Dogs are much less likely to engage multiple enemies at the same time
 - Ranged NPC are 25% less likely to change positions
 - NPCs are 40% more likely to use Reload Actions